lextoumbourou/notes/notes/reference/moocs/coursera/cm1015-computational-mathematics/week-4-sequences-and-series.md

 ---
-title: Week 4 - Sequences and series
+title: Week 4 - Sequences and Series
 date: 2023-05-10 00:00
 status: draft
 ---

 * [[Series]]
     * A specific type of sequence.